Pediatric Sleep Specialist Q & A – What Does a Pediatric Sleep Team Do?

 You might have thought about taking your child to see your family physician, and although this isn’t a bad idea, a primary care physician can do only so much for your child.
 A physician can order tests and send your child in for a sleep study, which can help a lot, but often the physician will refer a young patient to a pediatric sleep doctor.
 This doctor can provide any kind of test or treatment necessary for a young patient.

 This is where a physician’s capabilities can end.
 Although a physician can help with basic issues related to sleep, like bedwetting, behavioral issues, and fatigue, the physician can’t necessarily help with the underlying conditions that cause these issues.
 For example, the aforementioned issues could be caused by sleep disordered breathing, a jaw joint disorder, sleep apnea, or another disorder that often require the expertise of a pediatric sleep doctor.
-We have this type of professional here at Koala® Center for Sleep and TMJ Disorders.
+We have this type of professional here at Koala® Center For Sleep & TMJ Disorders.

 This professional can provide everything from basic sleep advice to ongoing care for children with significant sleep disorders.
 Many children have a jaw joint disorder (TMJ disorder) that’s affecting their sleep.
 These children benefit greatly from oral appliance therapy which is proven to work and recommended by the American Academy of Sleep Medicine.
 Other children have issues like bruxism (teeth grinding) and sleep apnea which can actually be caused by a TMJ disorder, so oral appliance therapy can help these children too.